Why we need pequeña cantidad (a little bit) of Spanish

 Pronounced: KWAN-Toe KWES-tuh

-Shopping makes the world go around, and whether you are visiting a foreign land purchasing souvenirs or somewhere closer to home, asking how much an item costs will certainly come in handy.
+Shopping makes the world go around, and when you’re visiting another country purchasing souvenirs, asking how much an item costs will certainly come in handy.
 Other phrases including Necesito cambio, por favor (I need change, please) or ¿Tiene cambio?
 (Do you have change?) can also help with transactions.

 See you later!